romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is a necessary custom build step in a CodeQL workflow for a project that uses compiled languages?
+Q: What is a necessary custom build step in a CodeQL workflow for a project that uses compiled languages?
 <details><summary>Show the answer</summary><p>

 - **Adding a step to compile the code before the CodeQL analysis runs**